 - Finally, plaster is cured for at least seven days.

-- For external and internal plastering of building, the proportion of cement mortar is varied.
+- For external and internal plastering of buildings, the proportion of cement mortar is varied.

 Advantages of cement plaster: